-However, the common wisdom seems to be that just adding more lanes, or a relief road will sort everything.
+The common wisdom when faced with traffic congestion seems to be that just adding more lanes will sort everything.
 It won’t.

 Just as with the Katy Freeway expansion, adding new roadway capacity also creates new demand for those lanes or roads, maintaining a similar rate of congestion, if not worsening it.
 Economists call this phenomenon induced demand: When you provide more of something, or provide it for a cheaper price, people are more likely to use it.
 Rather than thinking of traffic as a liquid, which requires a certain volume of space to pass through at a given rate, induced demand demonstrates that traffic is more like a gas, expanding to fill up all the space it is allowed.